KushKapoor2006/Flexagon-DSA/README.md

 These per-request metrics were used to validate timing and align the harness with the high-level model.

 * **Per-cycle CSV snapshot (`per_cycle_log.csv`)**: an intended deep-dive trace with pre/post snapshots of `mem_master_req`, `mem_master_resp`, and `active_config`.
 In early runs this CSV contained zeros due to a harness-to-RTL snapshot timing mismatch (instrumentation race during reset/initialization).
 The harness, snapshot code, and RTL register names are tracked and will be adjusted; see Roadmap.

-### How we present this to reviewers (concise)

-> The harness provides validated per-request timing.
-Per-cycle snapshot functionality exists and is documented; current zeros are an instrumentation artifact and do not impact the correctness of the per-request timings or the simulator-driven performance plots.

-This phrasing is included verbatim in the README to be transparent.

 ---